barryclark/jekyll-now/_memories/2022-05-01-aws-lambda-scp.md

 }
 ```

-SCP that allowerd an admin to tag functions in a way that would unlock AuthType NONE:
+SCP that allowed an admin to tag functions in a way that would unlock AuthType NONE:

 ```json
 {